Skip to main content

 Cultural Significance:

-Huaiyang cuisine represents refined Imperial Chinese cooking, historically served at state banquets and favored by emperors for its balance and sophistication.
+Huaiyang stands for the refined end of imperial Chinese cooking, served at state banquets and favored by emperors for its balance and polish.

 Signature Dishes: